50 things you need to know before traveling to Spain

 Transportation in Spain

-#42 Spain has a great public transport network, with buses, trains, and even airports spread all around the country.
-There are many low-cost airlines flying to these airports.
+#42 Spain has an excellent public transport network, with buses, trains, and even airports spread all around the country.
+Many low-cost airlines are flying to these airports.
 It is fairly easy to travel around only using public transportation.
 If you are planning to visit Spain by train, we recommend you to read this Spain train travel guide.

 In fact, we believe that Spain is one of the best destinations to include on an interrail.
-With its extensive rail system, you can reach lots of destinations for a good price.
-Interrailing in Spain is a great option to explore the country on a budget.
+With its extensive rail system, you can reach many destinations for a reasonable price.
+Interrailing in Spain is an excellent option for exploring the country on a budget.

 #43 However, outside the big towns we suggest you travel by car!
-It’s much faster and you’ll be able to cover many more tourist destinations.
-If you have many things to do in Spain and little time, this is your option!
-It’s also cheaper if its a group of 4 or 5 people…
+It’s much faster, and you can cover many more tourist destinations.
+If you have many things to see in Spain and little time, this is your option!
+It’s also cheaper if it’s a group of 4 or 5 people…

 What to do in Bilbao, Spain